Freya-Vivariums/.github/profile/README.md

     <img src="../documentation/patreon-300x81.png" align="right" width="20%"/>
 </a>

 The **Freya Vivarium Control System** is open source and free to use.
-If you'd like to support its development, consider contributing in code or through patreon.
+If you'd like to support its development, consider contributing in code or become a Patreon.

 <div clear="right"/>